 - Boston College has an Asian American Scholarship that recognizes Benigno and Corazon Aquino.
-The award is for seniors, but applications are initiated during each candidate’s junior year.
+The award is for seniors, but applications are initiated during each candidate's junior year.
 Winning the scholarships requires applicants to exhibit high levels of academic achievement, as well as strong commitments to Asian American causes – both on and off campus.
-Awards are valued at $15,000 each for BC seniors, and all finalists recieve $1000 to be applied to textbook expenses.
+Awards are valued at $15,000 each for BC seniors, and all finalists receive $1000 to be applied to textbook expenses.
 Students with cumulative GPA standards of at least 3.0 are invited to apply.

 - Freeman Asian Scholarships benefit Asian high-achievers studying at Wesleyan University.